We find that using a Push Pin is the easiest way, simply push it through the hole pointed by the arrow

 Opendime is a very safe and effective way of generating uncompromised private key.
-But we suggest you unseal it and make a backup of the private keys.

 Yes, it's safe to setup, verify and load an Opendime on an untrusted computer.
 The private key is generated inside, and does not leave the Opendime itself regardless of any malware and keyloggers that may be present on the attached computer.
 It can also be used on iPad's and tablets, which typically see the Opendime as a single photo of a QR code, ready for scanning.

 We recommend using a trusted computer after it is unsealed since the private key is in the open at that point.
 You would need to trust that computer anyway, since you are sending the funds from the Opendime to some other Bitcoin address and you don't want that to be manipulated.